choraria/gas-url-shortener/README.md

 The script within the `Code.gs` file checks for a few kinds of validations within different parts of the process.

 - It checks whether the "slug" contains anything other than texts and/or numbers
-- Keywords from the Banned list, as defined by the user
+- Restricts the use of keywords from the Banned list, as defined by the user
-   - I've gotten some examples from http://www.bannedwordlist.com/ that I've populated in my setup
+   - I've gotten some examples from http://www.bannedwordlist.com/ that I've populated in [my setup](https://docs.google.com/spreadsheets/d/1xPs4Ht-3PVBGgdNSxyN3p2F5TtOifgvunrEvYaiu_A4/edit#gid=360346341)
-- If the slug (keyword) already exists
+- Disallowes link creation if the slug (keyword) already exists

 ## Glossary

+- slug = the path of the URL just comes right after the TLD of a domain (`https://example.com/`**slug**)
+- long URL = destination URL (where you'd want the users to be redirected should they visit the short URL)

 # Contributing

+Please feel free to create pull requests with your recommendations or write to me on `code@script.gs`

 # Credits